 Ankle fracture (avulsion of the lip of the fibula)

 With these problems the strength and stability of the ankle is compromised.
 Imagine a rubber band that loses its elasticity and can no longer hold items tight.
 If the rubber band becomes weakened the items inside would become loose and patients usually state their ankles “give out” while walking.
 When the ligaments cannot hold the bones of the ankle tight there is a rocking or wobbling that occurs between the bones at the joint.
 It may be very slight at first however as we age and there will be more “wear and tear” on the ankle joint.

 After a trauma or injury, we perform an examination, take x-rays and usually an MRI is ordered.
 The x-rays will help evaluate the position and bone structure of the ankle and an MRI gives a better picture of the integrity of the individual ligaments.

 TREATMENT OF ANKLE INSTABILITY:

 Conservative care is either with a fitted boot, an ankle strap (dispensed on site for adults and kids), rehabilitation program and/or icing.
 Sometimes, if a complete tear is present or if there is pain or instability after initial treatment then surgery is indicated.
 Dr. Gold is board certified in foot and ankle surgery.
-Newer techniques allow them to re-enforce the ligaments after primary repair with either a graft(link) or anchoring directly into the bone with fiber wire (link), this makes the repair stronger and you do not have to sacrifice a tendon.
+Newer techniques allow them to re-enforce the ligaments after primary repair with either a graft(link) or anchoring directly into the bone with Fiber wire, this makes the repair stronger and you do not have to sacrifice a tendon.
 Post procedure care depends on the extent of the injury and ranges from immediate walking and physical therapy to three weeks off of the ankle.